jhuckaby/logalert/README.md

 /opt/logalert/logalert.bin
 ```

 The `linux` binary should work on any 64-bit Linux OS, including RedHat/CentOS and Debian/Ubuntu.
-If you are installing on macOS, replace `linux` with `macos`.
+If you are installing on macOS, replace `linux` with `macos` in the URL.
 On first run a sample configuration file is created for you.

 Alternatively, if you already have [Node.js](https://nodejs.org/) on your server, you can install LogAlert via [npm](https://www.npmjs.com/) like this: